2718e/codetest-wealthincome/README.md

 This API provides functions for uploading data about income distributions and computing some statistics about them.

+## Installation

+This solution requires a mongodb connection to be specified in config.
+Mongo db must be installed separately (either on the local machine or a separate machine)

+Other than that, running npm install should install all required packages

 ## Roadmap

 Remaining tasks